 Life Cycle Costing

 Life cycle costing is the costing method that includes all costs over a product life cycle.
 We estimate the total product revenue and costs in its lifespan in order to make a decision.
-The company wants to make a profit in the long term not only one or two years, so tracking the profit of each product is very important.
-As some may provide profit only in one or two yea while requiring a huge investment in R&D and restoration cost.
+The company wants to make a profit in the long-term not only one or two years, so tracking the profit of each product is very important.
+As some products may provide profit only in one or two years while requiring a huge investment in R&D and restoration cost.

-Life cycle costing will calculate the costs and revenue per product lifespan, so the top management can make a precise decision to ensure company longterm profit.
+Life cycle costing will calculate the costs and revenue per product lifes cycle, so the top management can make a precise decision to ensure company long-term profit.
 The cost will include everything from research and development (R&D), production cost, and cost of discontinuing production.

 Product Life Cycle Graph

-It is the stage when the company tries to do market research on a new product to know customer needs, their requirements, and competitor product feature.
+It is the stage when the company does market research on a new product, it focuses on customer needs, requirements, and competitors’ feature.
 After that, we will develop and design a new product to fit in the market.
 Up to this point, there is no revenue yet, only the cost that incurs.

 It is the time when the company injects the new product into the market.
-There will be a huge marketing campaign to promote and advertise the target customer.
+There will be a huge marketing campaign to promote and advertise to the target customers.
 It may be some revenue with a very high marketing expense during this time.

 After some time, the sale will start to increase, and the marketing expense will begin to decrease as the customers already aware of our product.
 It is the time that sale starts to generate, and the product begins to make a profit.

-The product’s demand will stop to increase and reach its peak period.
-It is a time when most sales are made, the most profitable period.
+The product’s demand will not increase anymore and it reaches the peak period.
+It is a time when most sales are made with the most profitable period.
 The company will try to extend this period as long as possible to maximize the profit.

-Life cycle costing will be used in the design stage, when we decide to start the design of this new product or not.
+Life cycle costing will be used in the design stage, when we decide to start the design of this new product.
 So most of the figures are the budget which we receive from various sources such as market research, past experience, and industry information.

 It is the time when management has to decide to make this product or not.
 Managements may have a few products to be selected for investment.
-We choose the highest profitable product.
+They will choose the highest profitable product.

 Looking at the full life product helps us to see the full picture rather than one or two year profit which could be misleading.

-Our product may be shorter as the competitor keeps inject a similar or better product to the market.
+Our product’s life may be shorter as the competitor keeps inject a similar or better product to the market.
 With all these changes, the actual situation will be different from our expectations, and it will impact our strategic plan.